oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 #### Shutdown environment variables

 The operator runtime configures shutdown behavior with the use of the following environment variables.
 Users may instead simply configure these environment variables directly.
-When a customer configured environment variable is present, the operator will not override the environment variable based on the shutdown configuration.
+When a user-configured environment variable is present, the operator will not override the environment variable based on the shutdown configuration.

 | Environment Variables | Default Value | Supported Values |